conradolandia/QDarkStyleSheet/README.rst

 In version 2.6 and later, a restructure stylesheet is provided.
 The palette has only 9 colors.
 Most widgets are revised and their styles were improved.
 We also provide a command line (script) to get info that could be used when opening issues.

-See the image below.
+**Note:** Version 2 supported Python 2 and Python 3.
+Python 2 support was removed in Version 3.

 Version 1